Zinc is good for the skin. Certainly, you should consume zinc from food, not supplements.

 - testosterone synthesis,

-- and in many other functions, as it is required for the activity in more than 100 enzymes.
+- and in many other functions, as it is required for the activity of more than 100 enzymes.

 Are zinc supplements good for teenagers with acne?

-Zinc is an important micronutrient for acne treatment.
+Zinc is important for acne treatment.
 Hence, we should try to consume at least the recommended daily intake of 11 mg.

-If you can’t consume this amount from food, maybe you should consider zinc supplementation.
+If you can’t consume this amount from food, maybe you should consider taking zinc supplements.
+Daily doses up to 40 mg are considered pretty safe!

 More about the health benefits of zinc, and its importance to the immune system here.